kindista/kindista/src/to-do.md

 [ ] statement of gratitude by email
     [ ] determine if gratitude should be visible before recipient signs up
        - If yes or maybe...
-          - if author already invited recipient, add gratitude to author's invitation for recipient, otherwise create a new invitation
           - create gratitude with invitation ID as recipient
           - when recipient signs up, reassign ID
        - If yes...